CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

                self.value = self.display_time()

 Here we rely on the ``display_time`` method that converts the current ``countdown`` value, which is measured in milliseconds, into a human-readable format.
-And ``update_timer`` simply keeps updating the countdown until it reaches zero.
+The ``update_timer`` method simply keeps updating the countdown until it reaches zero.

-If we run Spyder again we will find that our timer has come to life.
+If we run Spyder again, we will see that our timer has started counting down.

 .. image:: images/workshop-3/pd_timer_countdown.gif
    :alt: Timer countdown working.